-Regarding shareholder returns, based on the dividend policy, dividends per share will be 129 yen, which is a record high interim dividend.
+Regarding shareholder returns, based on the dividend policy, the annual total of performance-based dividends and additional dividends from surplus funds per share will be 505 yen (interim: 129 yen, year-end: 376 yen), which is a record high.

-Although it is difficult to predict when new technologies will take off in the market, we believe that continuing to enhance our capacity to respond to changes will ultimately allow us to handle future demand when the time comes.
+Although it is difficult to predict when new technologies will appear in the market, we believe that proactively working on various R&D themes with a mid-to-long term perspective in mind and continuing to increase our capacity to respond to changes will ultimately allow us to handle future demand when the time comes.

-As we expect that our customers’ R&D needs will continue to increase in the future, we are proactively proceeding with construction of the new Gohara Plant as part of Hiroshima Works in addition to the new building at the Haneda R&D Center in order to respond to these needs.
+As we expect that our customers’ R&D needs will continue to increase in the future, we will proceed with construction of the new Gohara Plant as part of Hiroshima Works in addition to the new building at the Haneda R&D Center in order to respond to these needs.
+By enhancing both our R&D and manufacturing functions, we will continue to build a system that enables us to support the increasingly sophisticated and diverse challenges from our customers.

 We will continue to dedicate our full efforts to “advanced Kiru, Kezuru, Migaku technologies” and improve our value exchangeability with our stakeholders.

-We will also continue to strengthen the company based on our corporate philosophy DISCO VALUES and continue to focus our efforts on both organizational and business management through systems such as Will accounting and PIM activities.
+We will also continue to strengthen both organizational and business management through systems such as Will accounting and PIM activities, based on our corporate philosophy, DISCO VALUES, and strive to enhance corporate value by making the company stronger.

 We deeply appreciate the continued support of all our stakeholders and would like to kindly request your cooperation in the year ahead.